- New research claims that protease MT1-MMP plays a key role in the development of inflammatory bowel disease.

 Inflammatory Bowel Disease and the Potential For treatment

 IBD is actually a group of disorders that causes chronic inflammation of the digestive tract.
-Furthermore, the disorder is split into two categories ulcerative colitis and Crohn disease.
-Both of the conditions affect the gut and other organs that play a role in digestion.
+Furthermore, the disorder is split into two categories ulcerative colitis and Crohn’s disease.
+Both the conditions affect the gut and other organs that play a role in digestion.
 Because of this the individual suffering from the disease can experience nutrition insufficiency and intestinal obstruction.
 Not only that but in severe cases, the disease can lead to hospitalization and sometimes even surgical interventions.

 Even though scientists know what causes the disorders there is little knowledge about why this occurs.
 That is, modern medicine understands that IBD is brought on by duplication of intestinal blood vessels.
 However, no one understands why this happens and how to treat the condition.